 a.
 Rescission of a degree means that the original award of a degree will be perpetually deleted from the student's central academic record.
-The student's transcript will indicate that the degree has been rescinded. b.
+The student's transcript will indicate that the degree has been rescinded.

+b.
 The Student Conduct Officer may recommend to the Provost that the university publish notification of the rescission of the degree.
 In the case of a professional degree, this would include notification to the appropriate professional body.
 The Provost's decision to act on this recommendation shall be deferred until an appeal is heard and decided.
 The Provost's decision is final and not subject to appeal.

-Any definitions listed in the following table apply to this document only with no implied or intended institution-wide use.
+Any definitions listed in the or intended institution-wide following table apply to this document only with no implied use.
 Academic Integrity History The records related to the academic integrity proceedings undertaken in relation to a student, including but not limited to, any non-disciplinary actions and/or assignments and their outcomes, any violations investigated, evidence collected and the findings, if any, of the decision-maker.
-Academic integrity history records are held electronically and are updated as cases progress through the process described in the Student Academic Misconduct Procedure and the Student Academic Misconduct Appeal Procedure.
+Academic integrity history records are held electronically and are updated as cases progress through the process described in the Student Academic Misconduct Procedure and the Student Academic Misconduct Appeal Procedure .
 Academic misconduct Prohibited conduct as set out in Appendix A of the Student Academic Integrity Policy.
 Central academic record A continuing record maintained by the Office of the Registrar, where all matters relating to courses, grades, and academic standing and probation are permanently recorded.
 Transitory notations, such as service indicators are also noted in the central academic record while they are in effect.
 Negative service indicator A transitory notation that can be placed on a student's central academic record during the period it is in effect.
-Service indiassist staff in the provision or restriction of services but do appear on a transcript.
-Negative service indicators can be ufinancial, disciplinary or other extraordinary matters.
-Examplination, but are not limited to: refusal to consider application suspension, and expulsion. icators not sed for les Provost Provost and Vice-President (Academic) or delegate.
+Service indicators assist staff in the provision or restriction of services but do not appear on a transcript.
+Negative service indicators can be used for financial, disciplinary or other extraordinary matters.
+Examples include, but are not limited to: refusal to consider applications, suspension, and expulsion.
+Provost Provost and Vice-President (Academic) or delegate.
+Transcript A student's official academic record issued by the Office of the